 1.1 New data sources and their challenges

 Increased digitization of human activity produces a wealth of new information that can be used to study interactions between urban systems at a fine spatial and temporal scale (Arribas-Bel 2014; Chen et al. 2016).
-An example of such digitization is the introduction of the POLARIS land registration system by the Government of Ontario in 1985, which lead to the creation of an extensive dataset of real estate transactions by Teranet Enterprises Inc.(Teranet Enterprises Inc. 2019).
+An example of such digitization is the introduction of the POLARIS land registration system by the Government of Ontario in 1985, which led to the creation of an extensive dataset of real estate transactions by Teranet Enterprises Inc.(Teranet Enterprises Inc. 2019).
 Teranet’s dataset captures all real estate transactions that have been recorded in the Province of Ontario since 1985, which makes it a great asset for longitudinal housing market studies and for design and calibration efforts of microsimulation models.

 However, despite its high spatial and temporal resolution, the version of Teranet’s dataset available to researchers at University of Toronto Transportation Research Institute (UTTRI) suffered from a severe lack of attributes describing each transaction, such as the category of the property being sold.
 To add new features, Teranet’s dataset can be augmented using a range of urban data sources, such as information from Census and transportation surveys and land use data.
 At the same time, joining these sources together can be challenging, since they all use different spatial units and are available at varying temporal spans.